Make the Surface Desktop Icons Larger

 From the top of the Settings pane, tap Control Panel.

 On the Control Panel window, tap the Hardware and Sound category and then tap the Display link.

 In the Change the Size of All Items area, tap the setting Medium - 125% and then tap the Apply button.

 When Windows asks you to sign out of your computer and apply your changes, tap the Sign Out Now button.

-When Windows restarts, your desktop will be larger and easier to control by touch alone.
+When you sign back into your Surface, your desktop will be larger and easier to control by touch alone.

 The larger size affects only the desktop.
 Your Start screen and apps remain unaffected.

-If a crucial portion of an window drops off the screen’s bottom, turn your Surface sideways; the desktop automatically rotates, leaving you more space along the desktop’s bottom edge.
+If a crucial portion of a desktop window drops off the screen’s bottom, turn your Surface sideways; the desktop automatically rotates, leaving you more space along the desktop’s bottom edge.

 If you have a stylus for your Surface, don’t underestimate its power on the desktop.
 It works very well as a makeshift mouse, letting you select files and tap buttons, as well as enter and edit text.